denevell/Natch-Android/README.md

 ## Backlog

+* I should be able to delete a thread I own
+* I shouldn't add the thread on empty editext
+* Task: EditText which automatically hides the keyboard

 ## Ice-box

-* I should be able to delete a thread I own

 ### Add threads

 * I should see add thread loading screen after the thread add
 * I should see an error if add failed
-* I shouldn't add the thread on empty editext

 ### List threads